saneki/eazdevirt/README.md

 * Identify all methods (stubs) which have been virtualized
 * Devirtualize methods for which all virtual opcodes are understood
+* Inject method attributes to make identifying devirtualized methods easier
-* Identify and extract the embedded resource file containing virtualization info
+* Extract the embedded resource file containing virtualization info
 * List all virtual opcodes and indicate which are identified

 Common Issues / Solutions